top of page

 Research Overview.

-Alongside, we will develop innovative methods and tools that can be used in other policy planning spaces.
-These tools will empower and enable disabled people to create and articulate knowledge that better addresses equitable policy and programme development within Aotearoa, New Zealand.
+Alongside, we have co-designed and piloted innovative methods to be used in other policy planning spaces.
+These tools can empower and enable disabled people to create and articulate knowledge that better addresses equitable policy and programme development within Aotearoa, New Zealand.

-This 3-year project is funded by a New Zealand Health Research Council Emerging Researcher First Grant.
+This project was funded by a New Zealand Health Research Council Emerging Researcher First Grant [2021-2025].

-The research is being conducted via the University of Otago Wellington (UOW) in collaboration with the University of Victoria Wellington (VUW), Auckland University of Technology (AUT) and Massey University, Wellington.
+The research was hosted by the University of Otago Wellington (UOW) and conducted in collaboration with the University of Victoria Wellington (VUW), Auckland University of Technology (AUT) and Massey University, Wellington.

 PHASE 1.